Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization: Methodology

 \subsection{Source-Target Shape Matching}

-Since the generated normalized-pose image did not align properly with the still-life version, a shape-matching algorithm is employed to adjust the scaling factor to ensure accurate alignment (see \cref{fig:shape_match_comparison}).
-The algorithm uses the source and target silhouette masks of the garment as input.
-The scaling factor is calculated based on a section of the torso with \( b \times h \) pixels, where \( b \) is the band width (30 pixels) and \( h \) is the full height of the image (512 pixels).
-A bounding-box is used to measure the height of the white-filled parts in the masks, computing the scaling factor and the offset.
-Afterwards, the images are resized and combined together.
+To address the misalignment between the generated reposed image and the still-life version, a shape-matching algorithm is introduced to adjust scaling and ensure precise alignment (see Fig.~\ref{fig:shape_match_comparison}).
+This algorithm operates on the silhouette masks of the source and target garments.
+It analyzes the torso section of both masks through a bounding box.
+Then, it extracts the heights of these bounding boxes to compute the scaling factor and the positional offset, which guides the subsequent image resizing and alignment.